MultiQC/example-plugin/README.md

 ### Overview of files

-* `setup.py`
+* `pyproject.toml`
-    * Where the `setuptools` plugin hooks are defined.
+    * Where the plugin hooks are defined.
 This is where you tell MultiQC where to find your code.
     * This file also defines how your plugin should be installed, including required python packages.
 * `example_plugin/`
     * Installable Python packages are typically put into a directory with the same name.